Parmeshwar-Lokhande/HR-Analytics-Dashboard-PowerBI/README.md

 Refresh data to view insights

-✅ Result and Conclusion
+✅ Result and Conclusion:-

 The dashboard clearly highlights the main drivers of employee attrition.
 Younger employees, lower salary slabs, and certain job roles contribute most to attrition.
 These insights can help HR teams design better retention strategies, salary revisions, and employee engagement programs.

-🚀 Future Work
+🚀 Future Work:-

 Include performance and satisfaction metrics